-Free Roses has dozens of poems written during the pandemic and over the three years that Chelsea was in trance due to a traumatic brain injury.
+Free Roses has dozens of poems written during the pandemic and over the four years that Chelsea was in trance due to a profound awakening.
 From the mental wards to the magic of her family's land in Central Florida, these lush and insightful pieces will uplift and delight you.

 Today I Asked the Butterfly